Jaunpur district: Masjid Jama ash Sharq (Jama Masjid)

-The Jama Masjid is another of the Sharqi dynasty period, started by Ibrahim Shah Sharqi and after a number of construction phases, completed by Hussain Shah.
+The Jama Masjid is from the Sharqi dynasty period, started by Ibrahim Shah Sharqi and completed by Hussain Shah.
 It is located on the Shahganj road near the Purani bazaar in Jaunpur City.
 The size of the masjid interior is 219 ft x 217 ft.
 27 steps climb to the top.
 There are four gates, one at each cardinal point.
 The eastern gateway was destroyed by Sikander Lodhi.
 The masjid is decorated with Egyptian style engravings and lotus, sunflower and rose motifs.